jvfe/wikidata_panglaodb/manuscripts/log_book.md

 * Created spreadsheet + quickstatements commands to add new cell types to Wikidata.
 * Added new cell types to Wikidata and checked dict for reconciliation to Wikidata, and saved it in improvemens/results/cell_type_reference_from_panglao_to_wikidata_31_10_2020.csv.

+### 02/11

+* Started looking at updating and reconciling human genes.